H202Woo/sennosen/README.md

 - Tool SDK to add your own tools
 - Toolbox management : multi-toolbox and tool upload
 - Move UI to React ?

-- Want to collaborate ?
-Join us by dropping an email to mailto:thinkyWoo.gmail.com
+**Do you want to collaborate ?** Join us by dropping an email to mailto:thinkyWoo.gmail.com

 ## Why Sen-no-sen ?

 Sen-no-sen (先の先); is a term taken from the japanese martial arts.
 It litteraly translates as "ahead" but is often extended to "initiave".
 In this context it means "to take the intiative (of the attack) just before the opponent initiates any movement".
 During trainings each opponents throw their souls into the perception of every single movement, sign or intention to attack in order to react accordingly.
 The name sen-no-sen has been selected for this project as it aims to build a playground for forecasting and data timeserie analysis.